jrom876/SigGen_ADF4351_LCD/README.md

 Translation and Modification of Alain Fort's ADF4351 RF Signal Generator Driver for an Arduino LCD Shield

-This excellent code by Alain Fort was originally written in French, and needed significant translation and debug before it could actually run in my custom frequency generator and amplifier circuit.
+This excellent code by Alain Fort was originally written in French, and needed significant translation and debug before it could run in my custom frequency generator and amplifier circuit.

 Contained herein is my rewrite of Alain's code, with all of his comments intact.